 By training a fabulous, fragrant climbing or rambling rose up a wall or or fence, you can convert a dull, even unsightly area into one of the most stunning features in your garden.
 It draws the eye up from the ground, providing colour and blooms at eye level.
 Similarly, placing a rose behind a border on a wall or fence will increase the impact and visual depth of the bed.

 supporting and training a rose on a wall or fence

-Place the lowest straining wire 2ft (60cm) from the ground, repeating every 12-18" (30-45cm) up the wall or fence, up to the mature height of the rose.
+Place the lowest straining wire 2ft (60cm) from the ground, repeating every 12-18” (30-45cm) up the wall or fence, up to the established height of the rose.
 The span of the straining wires should cover the width you want the rose to fill.
-Use vine eyes every 5ft (1.5m) along the length to hold the wire in place and stop if from sagging.
+Use vine eyes every 5ft (1.5m) along the length to hold the wire in place and stop it from sagging.
 Alternatively, support using a trellis attached to the wall and tie-in directly onto the trellis.